Menu

 (c) being informed of the right to challenge and appeal when information is not delivered, and of the requirements for exercising this right.

-The Agreement also obliges signatory countries to guarantee that environmental information systems are duly organized, accessible to all persons and made progressively available through information technology and georeferenced media.
+The Escazú Agreement also obliges signatory countries to guarantee that environmental information systems are duly organised, accessible to all persons, and made progressively available through information technology and georeferenced media.

 Freedom of Information

 Domestic legal systems can afford political rights to private persons which entitle them to access to information held by the State, including environmental information.
-In Brazil, there is a right under Article 5, items XIV and XXXIII of the Federal Constitution which guarantees the right to information.
+For example, in Brazil there is a right under Article 5, Items XIV and XXXIII of the Federal Constitution which guarantees the right to information.
 Environmental data and information come under this scope.
 Any person has access to this information through a written request.
 The environment agency must provide a response to these requests from 30 days of the date of the request.

 These political rights can also be implemented as features of environmental regulations.
-For example, EU citizens have a right afforded to them under the Aarhus Convention to have access to information held by a public authority regardless of whether the person has a stated interest.
-EU environmental regulation has accommodated this right by providing mechanism which provide a person access to information.
-In implementation of this right, EU chemicals regulation (REACH) provides private citizens with a right to ask for details about any chemical product.
+For example, EU citizens have a right afforded to them under the Aarhus Convention to have access to information held by a public authority, regardless of whether the person has a stated interest.
+EU environmental regulations have accommodated this right by providing mechanisms which provide a person access to information.
+In the implementation of this right, the EU chemicals regulation authority (REACH) provides private citizens a right to ask for details about any chemical product.

 A common way in which domestic legal systems implement access to information rights is to enact legislation allowing for freedom of information requests.
 The legal system will enable for requests to be made to public sector bodies which (depending on the strength of the legal framework) may require that public body to provide the requested information it is holding.
 Many countries have enacted such legal frameworks of varying strengths and have been rated by the Access Info Europe and The Centre for Law and Democracy at https://www.rti-rating.org/.